guzi5618/snapsend/README.md

 ## Limitations

-This is a simple implementation for local network file transfers.
+This is a simple implementation for local network transfers.
 For security reasons:

 - No encryption is used (don't transfer sensitive data)
 - Transfers work only on the same local network